The Night The Manson Family Brought Hell To The Tate-Polanski House On Cielo Drive

 Upon breaking in, the invaders grotesquely slaughtered Tate — who was eight-and-a-half months pregnant — along with her visitors: celebrity hairstylist Jay Sebring, 35; coffee heiress Abigail Folger, 26; and Wojciech Frykowski, 33, a Polish-born friend of Polanski’s who was dating Folger.

-Prior to this atrocity, the members of the Manson Family, as they called themselves, had engaged in warm-up “creepy crawls,” which were clandestine excursions through the homes and properties of L.A.’s rich and famous.
+Prior to this atrocity, the members of the Manson Family had engaged in warm-up “creepy crawls,” which were clandestine excursions through the homes and properties of L.A.’s rich and famous.

 During these missions, Family members would perhaps pocket a few small items or rearrange furniture to disorient the owners when they noticed later.
 With the massacre at the Tate house, though, the Family believed they’d ignite “Helter Skelter,” Charlie Manson’s theory of a coming race war.

-As a result, Manson set his bloodthirsty minions loose on one of L.A.’s most upscale neighborhoods.
+As a result, Manson set his bloodthirsty minions loose on one of L.A.’s most upscale neighborhoods, intending the crime to be blamed on the Black Panthers.

 Manson had himself snuck onto the property back in March and asked a neighbor where Melcher was.
 The neighbor said Melcher moved and that Tate and Polanski had taken the place.
 Regardless, on August 8, Charlie reportedly ordered Watson, Atkins, Kasabian, and Krenwinkle to “go to the house where Melcher lived and totally destroy everyone in there, as gruesome as you can!”